New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 The Situation

-A subscription business sat inside an 80,000-unit/year hardware platform — invisible to end customers, priced at $100/year, with 30–40% annual retention and no B2B incentive structure.
-Leadership knew it was underperforming.
-What they didn't know was how much — or why.
-Pricing hadn't been reviewed in years.
-There was no direct customer marketing, no in-app renewal path, and no channel incentive to actively sell subscriptions.
+A subscription business sat inside an 80,000-unit/year hardware platform — invisible to customers, underpriced, with no renewal path or dealer incentive to sell it.
 The product hadn't failed.
 It had been neglected.

 Key Outcomes